ayeshawastaken/first-one/README.md

 * Challenge 3
 * Assignment 2

-**The class for which this repository was made is coming to an end, so it will likely not be edited further**
+**The class for which this repository was made is coming to an end, so it will likely not be edited further.**

 My first repository, one that I am using to store code written in an Introduction to Computer Science Course.